BPF CO-RE reference guide

 /* now read string contents with bpf_probe_read_kernel_str() */

-Note that sequence of pointer dereferences, mixed in with some sub-struct accesses (i.e., fpath.dentry and d_name.name).
+Note that sequence of pointer dereferences, mixed in with some sub-struct accesses (i.e., path.dentry and d_name.name).
 Doing something like that with bpf_core_read() quickly turns into a mess:

 struct task_struct *t = ...;